facetdigital/chef_resource_merging/README.md

 This cookbook monkey-patches Chef to try a new idea...instead of cloning resources, it tries to _reuse_ them and _merge_ their actions together.
 This circumvents the warning and _seems_ to make all the cookbooks that I am using function properly.

 This is not well-tested at this time.
+It works for the set of community and custom cookbooks we have used it with, which includes a lot of the popular ones.
+Your Mileage May Vary.
 See my larger discussion of the issue and the solution discovery on my blog post about this.